AnemonaShin/potion_rest/README.md

 # potion_rest
-A RestFull API on Django to Manage Potions
+A RestFull API made with Django to Manage Potions